boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    5G slicing connectivity requirements.
 This realization model reuses many building blocks currently commonly used in service provider networks.

-> Note the RFC Editor: Please update "RFC XXXX Network Slice"  with the RFC number assigned to {{I-D.ietf-teas-ietf-network-slices}}.
+> Note to the RFC Editor: Please update "RFC XXXX Network Slice"  with the RFC number assigned to {{I-D.ietf-teas-ietf-network-slices}}.

 --- middle